kallaway/100-days-of-code/r1-html-log.md

 **R1D6 - December 11th, 2018**
 Made the CatPhotoApp look psychedelic with a bunch of colors and crazy animations.
 Also changed the folder structure for the project.
 Check it out at the Portfolio website. https://mr2much.github.io/webdev

+**R1D7 - December 12th, 2018**
+The stars on the CatPhotoApp are now displayed at each side of the "main window" instead of at the top, I was reducing the width of the BODY element, I changed it to reduce the width of the main container instead.
+Also finished the Applied Visual Design challenges on freecodecamp, going to start the Applied Accessibility Challenges.